plauclair/DnsToolkit/README.md

 Checks if a domain or IP is in the Spamhaus database.

-**Important**: Make sure your server can resolve the host, some DNS like the Google Public DNS might not resolve to Spamhaus, giving erroneous results.
+**Important**: Make sure your server can resolve Spamhaus, some DNS like the Google Public DNS might not resolve to Spamhaus, giving erroneous results.
+A good working alternative is OpenDNS.

 #### Parameters